Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Enable-AzureADDirectoryRole.md

 03618579-3c16-4765-9539-86d9163ee3d9 Guest Inviter Guest Inviter has access to invite guest users.
 ```

-The first command gets an inviter role that has the display name Guest Inviter by using the Get-AzureADDirectoryRoleTemplate (./Get-AzureADDirectoryRoleTemplate.md)cmdlet.
+The first command gets an inviter role that has the display name Guest Inviter by using the [Get-AzureADDirectoryRoleTemplate](./Get-AzureADDirectoryRoleTemplate.md) cmdlet.
 The command stores Guest Inviter in the $InviterRole variable.

 The second command displays the contents of $InviterRole.